PsychoDuckTech/.github/profile/README.md

 🙋‍♀️ Building the **bestest** tech we've ever dreamed of.

-🌈 Check out our Socials!
-[X](https://x.com/PsychoDuckTech), [Instagram](https://instagram.com/PsychoDuckTech)
+🌈 Check out our Socials! [𝕏](https://x.com/PsychoDuckTech), [Instagram](https://instagram.com/PsychoDuckTech)

 👩‍💻 Useful resources - none yet!

-🍿 Fun facts - what does your team eat for breakfast?
-Cheeeeese :P
+🍿 Fun facts - what does our team eat for breakfast?
+Cheeeeese and Coffee ofc :P

 🧙 Remember, you can do mighty things with the power of Motivation lmaooo